Sharp To Americans: You Don't Want to Buy a Sharp-Brand TV

 Sharp was a top tier brand -- Sony and Sharp co-funded an LCD panel factory, and Sony TV's used Sharp's LCD panels.
 (The whole reason Sony was involved in the factory is because they wanted Sharp's LCD panels).

 The problem is that Sharp happened to buy the factory just before the housing crisis -- and the market for new TV's vanished overnight.
-If you took any time to look outside the world of the PlayStation, you'd see that Sony had some serious problems selling their TV & home theatre products during t
+If you took any time to look outside the world of the PlayStation, you'd see that Sony had some serious problems selling their TV & home theatre products during the same period.

+With nobody buying, Sharp was unable to sell their own TV's, or LCD panels to Sony.
+State-sponsored/funded Chinese companies swooped in as the market was picking up again, and Sharp wasn't able to recover.

+So yeah...
+Sharp was unlucky in its timing of building a factory, and the PRC's government decided it was in their interest to spend government money to bankrupt a foreign company.
+Nothing new about either of those things.

 Naked License (Score:2)